5 Easy Steps to an Organized Sports Card Collection

 - If you’ve recently acquired a collection, it’s possible that you don’t know much about sports card grading.

 - Generally speaking, cards that have been evaluated are worth more than their ‘raw’ ungraded counterparts.

-- If you discover that the majority of your cards are baseball cards from the 1980s and 1990s, and you have thousands upon thousands of cards, I wouldn’t recommend putting together a spreadsheet to try to inventory thousands of cards because it would be too time-consuming.
+- If you discover that the majority of your cards are baseball cards from the 1980s and 1990s, and you have thousands upon thousands of cards, I wouldn’t recommend putting together a spreadsheet to try to inventory thousands of cards since it would be too time-consuming.

 Deciding What To Do With Your Inherited Collection

 We can only hope that I’ve given you some useful information on the initial steps you should take in order to catalog and evaluate your collection.
 At this point, you should have a spreadsheet with your collection organized by sport, year, and individual player on it (with more attention given to HOF players).

 This is the ideal moment to start thinking about what you want to do with your collection in the future.
 Most people are ready to simply sell their collection, which would mean locating a third party to assist you in selling your collection.
 Alternatively, you might approach one of the sports card auction houses.
 Some of the more well-known antique auction card firms have been included on this page.
 Auction houses will charge the highest commission for selling your collection, which is often calculated as a percentage of the total sales price of your whole collection.

 The auction firm is in charge of putting the cards up for sale and taking high-quality pictures of the collection, among other things.